TomHarrop/tc_alignment_params/README.md

 ## Summary

 ### This was done 30 samples from a single experiment.
-It needs to be tested on other data
+It needs to be tested on other data.

 It was only run with the ['Nuclear proteins'](https://edgardomortiz.github.io/captus.docs/assembly/align/options/#-m---markers)